Groundwater and hydrogeology

 Human activity can also lead to the transport of pollution to groundwater and thus potentially cause an increased spread due to transport with groundwater movement.
 Knowledge of the chemical properties of various substances and hydrogeological expertise are essential to provide a realistic assessment of the risks associated with this.

 In many of NGI's projects, hydrogeology is one of several scientific aspects to be assessed, while sometimes, it is the main focus.

 - hydrogeological field methods and groundwater mapping

-- management of groundwater level in connection with ground works and construction projects
+- management of groundwater level in connection with foundation and construction projects

 Research and development

-- groundwater monitoring and modeling at Gardermoen airport, with a focus on the spread of the PFAS (per- and polyfluoriaed alkyl substances)
+- groundwater monitoring and modeling with a focus on the spread of PFAS (per- and polyfluorinated alkyl substances)

-- hydrogeological issues related to drainage and settlement around excavations (see the project BegrensSkade)
+- hydrogeological issues related to drainage and settlements around construction pits

-- new model for the spread of pollution in marine deposits in urban and industrial areas
+- new model for the spread of pollution in marine deposits in urban areas and industrial areas